Angelsslayer/seleniumIDE_hw/README.md

     ```cmd
     selenium-side-runner 05_Practical_TaskgreenCity_hw.side
     ```
+ This will execute the script specified in the `.side` file, see the [video instructions](https://youtu.be/x7uLkua6r8c).

+## Script Information

-:warning: **Case you encounter an error:**
+- :warning: Case you encounter an error:
    `The ChromeDriver could not be found on the current PATH.
 Please download the latest version of the ChromeDriver from http://chromedriver.storage.googleapis.com/index.html and ensure it can be found on your PATH.`

 :white_check_mark: **The steps below may assist you:**
-`Open the folder of node package manager(npm), better to search it using selenium-side-runner.
-Find the chromedriver.exe file and move it up to the root folder of npm`
+    1. Open the folder of node package manager(npm), better to search it using search by path to selenium-side-runner, use the command below
+    2. Find the chromedriver.exe file.
+    3. Move it up to the root folder of npm.

     where selenium-side-runner

-  This will execute the script specified in the `.side` file.
+ Watch the video with the [error solution](https://youtu.be/VCUVo2pNqNg).

-:warning: **If the Green City website loads in Ukrainian, it is due to the localization of our device and the script below may help resolve the issue.
-It also runs the script without GIU**
+- :warning: If the Green City website loads in Ukrainian, it is due to the localization of our device and the script below may help resolve the issue.
+It also runs the script without GIU

-:white_check_mark:
+:white_check_mark: **Run this code to include a `.side.yaml` file with instructions to make it run silently (without GIU):**

     selenium-side-runner 05_Practical_TaskgreenCity_hw.side --config .side.yaml

-## Demo Video

-For a full demonstration, watch the video here: [Video Link](#) (link to be added).